scr9035/Pclass/midterm/testgame/readme.txt

 I included two monsters from the Monster class.
 The first is an Evil_robot.
 The robot has different metallic colors.
 The second is a Doctoral_student.
 The DS is pale because they never leave the lab.
-The DS is also week but has many HP because it has a strong will to survive.
+The DS is also weak but has many HP because it has a strong will to survive.

 There are three character classes.
 The third one has extra potions.